 Steve Stifler in the American Pie series.
 Especially in Reunion.

-Similar to the Being There example below, Daisy Kensington from Barefoot was raised in isolation (by a schizophrenic mother), and everything she knows about the outside world comes from watching TV.
-When her mother dies, Daisy winds up in a mental hospital, but the film's protagonist breaks her out and winds up having to teach her how to drive, how to flush an airline toilet, that it's not good manners to go to a Bikini Bar and dance on stage with the strippers, etc.
+Daisy Kensington from Barefoot was raised in isolation (by a schizophrenic mother), and everything she knows about the outside world comes from watching TV.
+When her mother dies, Daisy winds up in a mental hospital, but the film's protagonist breaks her out and winds up having to teach her how to drive, how to flush an airline toilet, that it's not good manners to go to a strip club and dance on stage with the strippers, etc.

 Chance the Gardener in Being There; in the movie version his maid Louise actually says "You're always gonna be a little boy, ain't cha?" when she leaves after the death of the master of the house.
 It's stated in the book and heavily implied in the film that he is mentally challenged; the twist is that most of the other characters don't recognize this, making the character a Trope Namer for similar mistaken identity situations.
 Peter Sellers played him in the film; he initiated its making because he identified with the character so strongly when he read the book.
 For better and worse, he was a Real Life example of this.